Introduction of the Quantum Metrology and Sensing Technology Promotion Committee

 Yasuhiko ArakawaChairperson, Quantum Metrology and Sensing Technology Promotion Committee,

-Quantum ICT Forum
+Quantum Forum

 The fields of quantum metrology and sensing technology share a common thread in quantum mechanics, but there are a wide range of targets and methods that vary from application to application.
 Several related technologies are reaching a stage of development such that they may soon be implemented in society, and in the future these fields are widely expected to play an important role in the full-scale implementation of quantum technology in society.